Essential vitamin K. Vitamin K For strong bones

 • prematurely born

-• babies whose mothers are taking antiepileptic or anti-tuberculosis drugs, anticoagulants
+• infants whose mothers are taking antiepileptic or antituberculosis drugs, anticoagulants

-• infants with malabsorption due to diseases of the gastrointestinal tract or liver
+• infants with malabsorption due to gastrointestinal or liver disease

-• Newborns who have not received an injection of vitamin K, who are exclusively breastfed, or who have received antibiotic treatment.
+• newborns who have not received a vitamin K injection and are exclusively on breastfeeding or those who have been treated with antibiotics.

-Deficiency of vitamin K in the body immediately manifests itself in pronounced disturbances in well-being, and later, if not eliminated, in health disorders.
-This substance is essential for the proper functioning of systems and organs.
-Its main function is to regulate the blood clotting process.
-Partly vitamins are synthesized by special microorganisms present in the human intestine, and partly come with food.
-Seeking medical help if you suspect a vitamin deficiency is required.
+Vitamin K deficiency in the body immediately manifests itself as severe disturbances in well-being, and in the future, if not eliminated, health problems.
+This substance is important for the proper functioning of systems and organs.
+Its main function is to regulate the process of blood clotting.
+Vitamins are partially synthesized by special microorganisms present in the human intestine, and partially come from food.
+Appeal for medical care If a vitamin deficiency is suspected, it is required.

 The daily intake of vitamin K depends on age.
-Children in the first six months of life need 2 micrograms of the substance per day.
-In the period from 6 months to a year, the dose rises to 2.5 micrograms.
-As you grow older, the need for a substance increases, as does its daily rate, as follows:
+Children in the first six months of life require 2 micrograms of the substance per day.
+In the period from 6 months to a year, the dose increases to 2.5 micrograms.
+As you grow older, the need for a substance increases, as does its daily requirement, as follows:

 • from 14 to 18 years old - 75 mcg per day;